 Henry D. Lanzer AM B.COM.
 LLB (Melb) Non-Executive Director

-Mr Lanzer AM is Managing Partner of Arnold Bloch Leibler, a leading Australian commercial law firm.
-Henry has over 30 years’ experience in providing legal, corporate finance and strategic advice to some of Australia’s leading companies.
+Henry Lanzer AM is Managing Partner of Arnold Bloch Leibler, a leading Australian commercial law firm.
+Henry has over 35 years’ experience in providing legal, corporate finance and strategic advice to some of Australia’s leading companies.

-Henry is a Director of Just Group Limited, Thorney Opportunities Limited and the TarraWarra Museum of Art and also a Life Governor of the Mount Scopus College Council.
+Mr. Lanzer is a Non-Executive Director of Just Group Limited, Thorney Opportunities Limited and the TarraWarra Museum of Art and also a Life Governor of the Mount Scopus College Council.

 In June 2015, Henry was appointed as a Member of the Order of Australia.

 Terrence L. McCartney Non-Executive Director

 Mr. McCartney has had a long and successful career in retail.
-Mr. McCartney, started at Boans Department Stores in Perth then moved to Grace Bros in Sydney.
-After the acquisition of Grace Bros by Myer, he relocated to the merged Department Stores Group in Melbourne within the merchandise & marketing department.
-His successful career within Coles Myer meant that Terry then moved to the Kmart discount department stores as Head of Merchandise & Marketing and then Managing Director.
+Mr. McCartney started at Boans Department Stores in Perth then moved to Grace Bros in Sydney.
+After the acquisition of Grace Bros by Myer, he relocated to the merged Department Stores Group in Melbourne within the merchandise and marketing department.
+His successful career within Coles Myer meant that Terry then moved to the Kmart discount department stores as Head of Merchandise and Marketing and then Managing Director.
 Following several years as Managing Director of Kmart Australia and New Zealand, Terry became Managing Director of Myer Grace Bros.
 For 5 years Terry lead year on year growth in profitability of Australia’s largest department store.

 Terry’s experience spans the full spectrum of retailing, ranging from luxury goods in department stores to large mass merchandise discount operations.
 Terry has also been retained by large international accounting and legal firms as an expert witness in relation to Australian retail.

-In addition to his extensive list of retail experience, he has also been an advisor to large Australian & International mining companies, prior to joining the Just Group Board in 2008.
-Terry lends his extensive retail and commercial expertise to the Just Group as Non-Executive Director, and by serving on a number of committees, including the Property Committee and Internet Steering Committee of the Group, and through various store and site visits, both locally and overseas.
-He is also actively involved in seasonal and trading performance reviews for the Group.
+In addition to his extensive list of retail experience, he has also been an advisor to large Australian and international mining companies, prior to joining the Just Group Board in 2008.
+Terry lends his extensive retail and commercial expertise to the Just Group as Non-Executive Director, and by serving on a number of committees, including the Internet Steering Committee of the Group, and through various store and site visits, both locally and overseas.
+He is also involved in seasonal and trading performance reviews for the Group.